 When the genocide began, policy makers in Washington and at the U.N. believed that UNAMIR forces lacked the strength to arrest the spread of the conflagration, and they refused to consider sending in their own troops.
 In U.S. government parlance, that was a "non-starter."
 When that word is used, it really means, "We don't want to think about it."
-It is the product of what social scientists have called "groupthink."
+It is the product of what social scientists have called "group-think."
 Those who dissent are afraid to step forward to challenge the group assumptions.
-State Department policy makers who attended a crucial meeting in the International Organization Affairs bureau on UNAMIR's future have told me that after Assistant Secretary of State for African Affairs George Moose, National Security Council Peacekeeping Advisor Susan Rice, and International Organizations Deputy Assistant Secretary George Ward had all agreed that UNAMIR could not fulfill its mandate and should be withdrawn, they felt as subordinates that they could not object or contradict them.
-They did not consider changing UNAMIR's mandate because they assumed that troop-contributors had only committed to a peacekeeping operation, not an operation to stop genocide.
+State Department policy makers who attended a crucial meeting in the International Organization Affairs bureau on UNAMIR's future have told me that after Assistant Secretary of State for African Affairs George Moose, National Security Council Peacekeeping Advisor Susan Rice, and International Organizations Deputy Assistant Secretary George Ward had all agreed that UNAMIR could not fulfill its mandate and should be withdrawn, they felt as subordinates that they could not object or contradict them, a classic case of "group-think."

+U.S. policy makers did not consider changing UNAMIR's mandate because they assumed that troopcontributors had only committed to a peacekeeping operation, not an operation to stop genocide.
 No one suggested asking the troop-contributors if they would stay.
-No one suggested sending in U.S. troops.
+No one even suggested sending in U.S. troops.
+That was a "non-starter," not an option on the table.
 The U.N.
 Security Council's earlier failure, because of U.S. and U.K. reluctance, to send a strong UNAMIR force created the self-fulfilling prophecy that nothing effective could be done.

 In the U.N.
 Security Council, the U.S. took an active stance against keeping the UNAMIR troops in Rwanda.
-Ambassador Karl Inderfurth announced that position on April 15 in "Informals", closed meetings of the Security Council, with the representative of the genocidal Rwandan regime present.
+Ambassador Karl Inderfurth announced that position on April 15 in "Informals", secret closed meetings of the Security Council, with the representative of the genocidal Rwandan regime present.
 Ambassador Inderfurth's announcement of U.S. policy had fatal consequences.
-The next day, the Rwandan Interim Government met, and knowing it could now act with impunity, decided to extend the genocide to Southern Rwanda.41
+The next day, the Rwandan Interim Government met, and knowing it could now act with impunity, decided to extend the genocide to Southern Rwanda.

 In the first week of the genocide, General Dallaire asked for a change in UNAMIR's mandate that would authorize him to take action to stop as much killing as possible.
 But instead, on April 21, the Security Council, led by the U.S. and the U.K., ordered reduction of UNAMIR to a token force of 270 troops.
-42 Over five hundred thousand Rwandan Tutsis were murdered while the U.N. "did a Pontius Pilate," as General Dallaire told State Department officials in Fall 1994.
-43
+Over five hundred thousand Rwandan Tutsis were murdered while the U.N. "did a Pontius Pilate," as General Dallaire told State Department officials in Fall 1994.